programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 To avoid repetitive code, a function ```createModel()``` will be created, and the ```onLoadAibom()``` function will run this ```createModel()``` function when it loads the model.
 The ```createModel()``` function will take four arguments: the model filename (gltf), its position, the model colour, and the matching gallery (information panel) as these vary with the different models.

-It may seem confusing to use two different functions and it is not essential to fully understand this at this stage, but it may be useful if you later write your own code.
+Using two different functions may seem confusing, and it is not essential to fully understand this at this stage.
+However, it may be useful when you later write your own code.
 The `loader.load` method does not expect the function called after loading (i.e. ```onLoadAibom```) to return anything.
 In practice, this means you do not use a `return` statement inside the onLoadAibom function.
 So the loaded model has to be assigned to a pre-declared variable (i.e. ```aibomM```).
 Passing additional parameters (such as colour or position) directly into callback functions like onLoadAibom is difficult, so you have to find another way to specify the colour, position, and gallery panel of the jar model.
 One solution is to use a second function to handle these values.
 One function (createModel) takes arguments (such as position, colour, and gallery panel) and returns a model; the other function (onLoadAibom) loads the model.

 **Find** the following code: